philculling/Weather-Dashboard/README.md

 Week 8 Challenge

 3 API requests.
-The first is to get the lat and long, the second is to take information from that API request and insert it into a second!
-So imagine the first instruction was simply to put London into the query and then to extract the latitude and longitude data.
-You could probably manage that.
-Just.
-The second query would need to be nested within the function that contains the lat and long data so that those pieces of data are accessible.
-The second query would need to have some sort of concatenation to include the lat and long information.
 Michal pointed out that we would actually need a third query, as the second one would be for the one day forecast, and the third one would be for the 5 day forecast.
+I'm not sure this is necessarily true, there are 5 days' worth of data in the return I've already done.

 If you need a break, read the blog on API keys.
 Anthony sent this and it's copied below.
 As you get to each new section, break it down further.